 |photo courtesy of mlb.com|

-and what about MLB's own Atlanta Braves? i know there's some well established controversy surrounding that franchise. so hey, Manfred, why don't you barter to get that organization to make an alteration? why was ours the primary focus and why are we the only ones forced to give up our "racist" Chief?
+and what about MLB's own Atlanta Braves? i know there's some well established controversy surrounding that franchise. so hey, Manfred, why don't you barter to get that organization to make an alteration? why was ours singled out as the primary focus and why are we the only ones forced to give up our "racist" Chief?

 If the 2016 Team Was Bad, Would the Chief Still Be Around?